Feyerabend/bb/workbook/ch05/symb/SYMB.md

 - Goal: Build a tool that helps students debug functional programs by inspecting their environments.

 - Tasks:
-	- Implement an environment visualizer that shows function parameters, variable bindings, and closures at each point in the program.
+	- Implement an environment visualiser that shows function parameters, variable bindings, and closures at each point in the program.
 	- Allow users to trace function calls and view the environment at different points in the program.
 	- Extend the tool to support stepping through recursive functions and observing changes in function environments.